Warning: This is a long post, heavy on photographs.

 Apart from the noise and sleepless nights, colonial Colonia was incredible.
 The historic center is a photographer’s dream, with crumbling buildings overflowing with flowers and ivy.
 The blue sky only enhanced the picture.
 We walked through town twice, enjoying it immensely, without spending a dime.

 For our fourth night, we moved to a different urban camping area, where all seemed fine and quiet.
-Until, at 11:30pm, three guys pulled up next to us, opened a shack, grabbed some drums to pounce on, and started a fire to burn trash.
+Until, at 11:30pm, three guys pulled up next to us, opened a shack, grabbed some drums to pound on, and started a fire to burn trash.
 It was an assault on our hearing and our nostrils.
 We moved 100ft back, where the noise from the street was worse.
 The following day, we left.

 Parque Municipal Ismael Cortinas